sanaehasan/nc-backend-news/README.md

 to clone this project please follow the example below :
 $git clone https://github.com/sanaehasan/nc-backend-news.git

-Hosted version of this API can be found in this link : https://nc-backend-news.onrender.com

 install dependencies by using the command :
 $ npm install